YOU'VE INVENTED AN AMAZING NEW PRODUCT--

 DID YOU TELL ANYONE ABOUT YOUR INVENTION?

 Did you mention it at a public event?
 Did you tell ANYONE without also telling them that the idea is proprietary and that you might be filing a patent application on it?
 Did you publicly use it, or worse, offer it for sale?
 Rather than worrying about other people running off with your invention (which they will do anyway, if the invention is good enough, whether or not you have a patent), more important is whether you have kept it confidential prior to filing your application.
-Under the new US patent laws, any public disclosure prior to filing will void your rights.
+Under the new US patent laws, any public disclosure prior to filing may void some or all of your rights to the invention.

 If you are concerned about confidentially disclosing the invention to others, you can obtain a NON-DISCLOSURE agreement from them prior to actually disclosing the novel part of the invention.
 The Non-Disclosure agreement will mention the general field of the invention and the rights and obligations of both parties under the agreement.
 Also, you can document your invention by writing a complete description, including drawings showing how it works.
 At the bottom of each page, include dated testimonies by two people qualified to understand the invention (who you trust, and who are not co-inventors of it) that they have “Read and Understood” that page, for example using this format: